zdslogic/.github/profile/README.md

 2 - Land Purchases

 Phase #1:
-1/3 Acre Lot for the ZdsCafe and ZdsLogic Office / Software House
+1/3 Acre Lot for the ZdsCafe / ZdsLogic Office / Software House

 Phase #2:
 50 Acre Lot
+120 Tiny Home Lots for Lease with Option to Build a Tiny Home

 -----------------------------------